Supercolony-net/openbrush-contracts/contracts/README.md

 Anyone can import the trait and use it to do cross-contract calls without knowing the implementation of the contract.

-That folder contains the implementation of popular contracts.
+This folder contains the implementation of popular contracts.
-Anyone can re-use the implementation if import the `brush` crate, enable feature of the contract, and implement all required traits.
+Anyone can re-use the implementation after importing the `brush` crate, enabling the desired feature(s) of the contract, and implementing all required traits.